anhcraft/QLDV/API.md

 ```
 - Note:
   + Certain posts may be hidden due to privacy settings
+  + Post content will be excluded from the response in order to save resource
   + The system will determine which fields are included in the response, which is the same as `GET /post/:id`
 - Example response:
 ```json